Resetting induced multimodality: Summary and conclusions

 The quartic and the ``glued'' potentials are just two exemplary potentials which can be used to demonstrate emergence of additional modes because of stochastic resetting.
-It is still possible to use other types of potentials.
-However, the most important limitation of such studies originates due to the difficulty in estimating the exact values of the resetting rate corresponding to various number of modes, as the number of modes is obtained directly from the histogram.
-Moreover, the most interesting potentials are of such a type that in the absence of resetting the stationary density has minimum at the origin, because starting anew from the origin can induce emergence of the modal value at this point.
+It is still possible to use other types of potentials\cite{capala2019multimodal}.
+However, the most important limitation of such studies arises due to the difficulty in estimating the exact values of the resetting rate corresponding to various numbers of modes, as the number of modes is obtained from the histogram.
+Moreover, the most interesting potentials are of such a type that in the absence of resetting the stationary density has minimum at the origin, because starting anew from the origin can induce emergence of the mode at this point.